Rhett-Flanagan/dancing-obsidian-vault/Ballroom_Dances/Ballroom_Dances.md

 These notes focus on the International Standard section of dance.

 ## History
 The term "ballroom dancing" is derived from the Latin word *ballare*, meaning 'to dance', and a ball-room being a large room specifically designed for such dances.
+In the past, ballroom dancing was social dancing reserved for the privileged, with folk dance left for the lower cast.

-The earliest authoritative knowledge of early ballroom dancing was published in 1588 by *Jehan Tabourot*, under the pen name *Thoinot-Arbeau*
+Ballet and ballroom split apart  in the 17th century when professional dancers appeared in the ballet, and ballet left the Court for the stage.
+Ballet techniques, such as the *turned out* positions of the feet lingered for more than two centuries, past the end of the Victorian era.